How Furniture Affects Vacation Rental Bookings

 Which furniture decisions move bookings the most?

 In Central Florida specifically, the amenity-scope decisions move bookings the most — themed bunk rooms, game-room scope, outdoor entertaining capacity.
-Those decisions determine whether the listing is in the filtered-search bucket at all.
-Inside the bucket, hero-photo composition and bedding quality are the highest-leverage decisions.
+Those decisions determine whether the listing is in the Airbnb filters at all.
+Inside search results, hero-photo composition and bedding quality are the what matters most decisions.
 The themed-rooms and game-room-conversion service pages walk through scope and planning ranges for those specific amenity scopes.

 How do I know if my furniture is hurting my bookings?